THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 In some cases, an anchorage may be only mediocre, but special circumstances make it extremely memorable for us.
 For example, Christmas Cove in the USVI is just eh-ok, but will always hold a special place in our hearts because we loved seeing our friends on Let It Be, eating Pizza Pi, and I had an awesome encounter with an octopus.

-Once settled, Jose and Gina came by and we went off snorkeling.
-We goofed off and checked out the wildlife.
-While we swam, another boat anchored nearby – a Lagoon named Rhum Coco.
-At sunset Jose and Gina called us to the beach, where we started up a bonfire.
+At sunset, Jose and Gina called us to the beach, where we started up a bonfire.
 The palm fronds were great kindling, and the coconut husks lent a pleasant smell to the beach that kept the bugs away (relatively).
 Once the fire started to die down though, we caught a few too many bugs, and saw a rat (ek!)
 Time to go.
 Heading back to the dinghy I got sidetracked by watching the large nocturnal hermit crabs along the beach.

-Back on SH David worked on our next video and I read and ran laundry.
+Back on SH David worked on our next video and I read and ran a load of laundry.
 Two more boats came in: Margansie and Valek, both of who we had seen/talked to before.
 Throughout the day, we spotted reef sharks in the water around our boat, sometimes as many as 5!
-Around sunset I dinghied to say hi to the other boats for some socializing.
+Around sunset, I dinghied to say hi to the other boats for some socializing.

 After a half an hour I swam back to SH and David jumped in to join me.
 We took off for the smaller coral heads again and with our safety in numbers, I was more comfortable around the sharks.
 They are obviously curious, and although they are not very big, it’s a little intimidating.
 I can imagine that if you familiarize yourself with the sharks they all have different markings.
 I am pretty sure we saw one that was pregnant.

-Back on SH we dried off and had lunch and then got a call from our friends on Blue Raven.
-They were headed our way, so we advised them on the anchoring situation.
+Back on SH we dried off and had lunch and then got a call from our friends on Blue Raven: they were headed our way!
 Once they arrived, they went out for a snorkel.
 David took the opportunity to get the drone up and then gave me a lesson on how to fly it!
 It’s my first time using Phoenix, even though we’d had her for four months.
 I got some pretty good footage of the anchorage here and SH next to BR.
 After the snorkeling and a walk on the beach, the crew of BR came back for some chatting and we gave them the files of the drone footage.

 We’ve just had dinner, and tomorrow we will depart in the early morning for Fakarava.
 Blue Raven is leaving, as well as another boat anchored up in the Kauehi village.
-Fakarava is one of the larger atolls of the Tuamotus.
-There is a village there named Rotoava, where we will get some wifi (hopefully) and walking.
+Fakarava is one of the larger atolls of the Tuamotus, and there is a village there: Rotoava.
 Fakarava is a large atoll – it’s 30 miles from the north pass to the south pass (Tamakohua Pass).
 We will divide our time between the north pass, the south pass and anchorages in between.
 We need to leave Fakarava by Friday the 3rd to get to Tahiti on Sunday the 5th.

 Here’s to more (almost) perfect anchorages.